International students in Australia: Student visa

 Generally, international students as citizens of other countries are required to obtain a valid student visa, which ascertains their legal status for staying in Australia.
 Students who have obtained the Student Visa (subclass 500) can stay in Australia for up to 5 years, depending on their enrolment.
+Approximately, 400,000 overseas students are granted this visa each year.
 In Australia, when students apply for their visa, they need to get the Confirmation of Enrolment (CoE) for each course and submit it to the Department of Home Affairs of the Australian Government.
 Overseas Student Health Cover (OSHC) is compulsory for all overseas students.
 Each student visa applicant must prove that they have enough financial ability to pay for their tuition, books and daily living expenses while they study in Australia.
 Overseas students enrolled in an English Language Intensive Courses for Overseas Students (ELICOS, offered by secondary schools) with a student visa are required to study full time (tourist and visitors to Australia can also participate in ELICOS study during their stay).

+These fees are payable when you submit your student visa application for Australia (Subclass 500).
+The amounts can change, so always check the Australian Government Department of Home Affairs for the latest updates.

 On 1 July 2016, after a new Simplified Student Visa Framework (SSVF) was implemented in Australia, the Department of Home Affairs of Australian Government introduced a new immigration risk framework to determine the amount of documents a student needs to submit with their application form, based on their country of citizenship and intended education provider.

 According to the new released Simplified Student Visa Framework (SSVF), foreign students are able to provide a Confirmation of Enrolment (CoE) to meet the English language requirements for their student visa application.
 The Confirmation of Enrolment (CoE) is a piece of evidence to prove that the English language requirements for their course are equal to or higher than the requirements for a student visa.
 However, those foreign students who assessed at a higher immigration risk level will still need to attend an English language test and to provide evidence of their English language proficiency through one of the English tests accepted by Australia with an approved test score.